Greenbrier (Great Smoky Mountains): Early history

-The name "greenbrier" refers to the thorny vines of the genus Smilax that are common throughout Southern Appalachia.
-Although it's unknown when the upper Middle Fork valley obtained this name, it was being called "Greenbrier" as early as the 1830s.
+The name "greenbrier" refers to the thorny vines of the genus Smilax that are common throughout the southern Appalachians.
+Although it is unknown when the upper Middle Fork valley obtained this name, it was being called "Greenbrier" as early as the 1830s.
 The name is not uncommon elsewhere in the region.

-The Cherokee were the first inhabitants of the Greenbrier area, and may have had a seasonal settlement at Porters Flat, near Greenbrier's southern tip.
+The Cherokee were the first inhabitants of the Greenbrier area and may have had a seasonal settlement at Porters Flat, near Greenbrier's southern tip.
 As late as the early 20th century, residents of Greenbrier often referred to Porters Flat as "Indian Nation," which may hearken back to its days as a Cherokee settlement.

 Around 1800, William Whaley (1788–1880) and his brother Middleton Whaley (1794–1855) became the first permanent Euro-American settlers in Greenbrier.
-The Whaleys hailed from Edgefield District, South Carolina, and crossed the crest of the Smokies at Dry Sluice Gap (near Charlies Bunion), which is just above Porters Flat.
+The Whaleys hailed from Edgefield District, South Carolina, and crossed the Smokies at Dry Sluice Gap (near Charlies Bunion), which is just above Porters Flat.
 William Whaley settled at the confluence of Porters Creek and the Middle Fork of the Little Pigeon River.
 Middleton settled further down the valley, near Emert's Cove.

 In 1818, the family of John Ownby (1781–1859), a veteran of the War of 1812, settled downstream from the Whaleys.
 The Whaley and Ownby families spread quickly throughout the valley.
-In the early 20th century, a map of Greenbrier showed the location of 26 homes— 11 were Whaleys and 10 were Ownbys.
+In the early 20th century, a map of Greenbrier showed the location of 26 homes—11 were Whaleys and 10 were Ownbys.